 HMO employees who reach retirement age are entitled to compensation for sick days not used as determined in labor agreements.
 The accrual has been calculated on the basis of an actuarial calculation.
-The total liability recorded related to these agreements was approximately \$43,000,000 at December 31, 2012, and is included in pension and severance liability in the consolidated balance sheet.
+The total liability recorded related to these agreements was approximately \$47,000,000 and \$43,000,000 at December 31, 2013 and 2012, respectively, and is included in accrued employee benefits liabilities in the consolidated balance sheets.

 An agreement was signed between HMO and its employees whereby payments equal between 2% to 4% of the employees' salaries during the period from 2011 to 2012 would be deferred and paid in 2016 and 2017.
 The balances are linked to the consumer price index (CPI) in Israel.
-As of December 31, 2012, the liabilities are \$9,000,000 and are included in pension and severance liability in the consolidated balance sheet.
+As of December 31, 2013 and 2012, the liabilities are \$12,000,000 and \$9,000,000, respectively, and are included in accrued employee benefits liabilities in the consolidated balance sheets.